joshxgchen/Spacestagram/README.md

 # NASA API React App

 Beautiful images from NASA infinitely scrolled.
 Sometimes the NASA APOD API is slow, so please give it a minute.
-Initially created in first year.
+First year project.

 Live demo at https://joshspagestagram.netlify.app/#/